amzn/style-dictionary/README.md

 ## Example
 [Take a look at some of our examples](examples/)

-A style dictionary is a collection of style properties, key/value pairs that describe stylistic attributes like colors, sizes, icons, motion, etc. A style dictionary defines these style properties in JSON files, and can also include static assets like images and fonts.
+A style dictionary is a collection of design tokens, key/value pairs that describe stylistic attributes like colors, sizes, icons, motion, etc. A style dictionary defines these design tokens in JSON or Javascript files, and can also include static assets like images and fonts.
 Here is a basic example of what the package structure can look like:

 ```
 ├── config.json
-├── properties/
+├── tokens/
 │   ├── size/
 │       ├── font.json
 │   ├── color/